 This project will sustainably redevelop Derby Silk Mill, site of the world’s first factory and part of the UNESCO Derwent Valley Mills World Heritage Site, by creating an inspirational new museum, revealing the whole building for the first time, re-introducing manufacturing to the site.
 Celebrating the heritage of our city of makers through our internationally, regionally and locally significant collections.

-Silk Mill Project Director, Hannah Fox, said to To get to this stage has taken a huge amount of planning and we are excited to be able to take the next step towards creating the Museum of Making.
+Silk Mill Project Director, Hannah Fox, said to get to this stage had taken a huge amount of planning and the museum was excited to be able to take the next step towards creating the Museum of Making.

 “We were blown away by the creative approaches and principles of both organisations and believe we have the right people to help create a world class visitor attraction which will be a valuable asset for Derby and its communities.”